 Which Classic Boardgame Has Been Solved For All Possible Outcomes?

-When it comes to classic board games like Chess, Go, Backgammon, and Checkers, there are a staggering number of potential moves in the game.
+When it comes to classic board games like Chess, Go, Backgammon, and Checkers, there are a staggering number of potential moves in these games.
 On a standard competition size Go board, for example, there are potentially 10^48 moves which puts solving the game beyond the reach of our current computing capabilities.

-Among such cerebral and classic games, one has been completely solved: Checkers.
-In 2007 computer scientist Jonathan Schaeffer completed an 18 year quest to solve all the possible moves in the game of checkers–10^20 potential legal positions possible.
-Unlike IBM’s computing system Deep Blue that uses enormous amounts of computing horse power to analyze future moves on the fly (as completely solving the chess board is still out of reach), Shaeffer’s system Chinook evolved over years of slowly crunching through the positions and potential endgames until it had learned every pontential outcome.
-By the late 1990s it was consistently beating talented players including the world champion Marion Tinsley.
+Among such cerebral and classic games, only one has been completely solved: Checkers.
+In 2007, computer scientist Jonathan Schaeffer completed a 19-year quest to solve all the possible moves in the game of checkers—5*10^20 potential legal positions possible.
+Unlike IBM’s computing system Deep Blue that uses enormous amounts of computing horsepower to analyze future moves on the fly (as completely solving the chess board is still out of reach), Schaeffer’s system Chinook evolved over years of slowly crunching through the positions and potential endgames until it had learned nearly every possible move in the game.

 Originally, the goal had simply been to design a computer that was very good at checkers.
 To that end, Chinook was doing quite well.
 By the 1990s, it was consistently beating top players and eventually it faced off against Marion Tinsley (not just the world champion at the time, but an absolutely legendary player who dominated the game of checkers for forty straight years).
 Chinook did quite well against Tinsley, but their series of six games all ended in draws.
 Shortly after that, Tinsley fell ill and passed away, leaving an enormous void in the world of checkers and in Schaeffer’s plans to design a checkers-playing computer that could beat the world’s greatest player.